grafana/loki/docs/getting-started/logcli.md

   query [<flags>] <query>
     Run a LogQL query.

+    The "query" command is useful for querying for logs.
+Logs can be returned in a few output modes:

+      raw: log line
+      default: log timestamp + log labels + log line
+      jsonl: JSON response from Loki API of log line

+    The output of the log can be specified with the "-o" flag, for example, "-o raw" for the raw output format.

-    The "query" command is useful for querying for log lines.
-The default output of this command are log entries (a combination of timestamp, labels, and a log line) along with various extra information about the performed query and its results.
-Raw log lines (i.e., without a label and timestamp) can be retrieved by passing the "-o raw" flag.
-The extra information about the query (API URL, set of common labels, excluded labels) can be suppressed with the --query flag.
+    The "query" command will output extra information about the query and its results, such as the API URL, set of common labels, and set of excluded labels.
+This extra information can be suppressed with the --quiet flag.

     While "query" does support metrics queries, its output contains multiple data points between the start and end query time.
 This output is used to